Shenandoah University Child Care Center

 Emergency Preparedness Plan

-The following procedures have been developed in consultation with the Shenandoah University director of security and the Frederick County Fire Marshall’s Office in the event of a natural or man-made disaster, where evacuation of the child care center building may be necessary.
+The following procedures have been developed in consultation with the Shenandoah University director of security and the Frederick County Fire marshal’s Office in the event of a natural or man-made disaster, where evacuation of the child care center building may be necessary.
 The plan will be reviewed and updated annually.
 The child care employees have been given copies of this plan to study and become familiar with in case of an emergency.
 Additional training will be given during yearly staff meetings.

 I. If notice is received stating need to evacuate building; all necessary contacts will be made in the following order.
 Classroom teachers will be notified in order to prepare for immediate evacuation.
 If we are unable to evacuate the building, or if it is unnecessary for us to do so immediately, occupants inside the building will remain until instructed to leave classrooms.
 A call will then be made to John Stevens (540) 665-4925 and campus security (540) 678-4444 for back-up assistance.